Intermediate Reading

 Book List

-The Hound of the Baskervilles Coyle Audio Book This is a Sherlock Holmes murder mystery, so some of you may not want to read this, or your parents may not want you to read this.
+The Hound of the Baskervilles Coyle (alternate book link) Audio Book (alternate audio link) This is a Sherlock Holmes murder mystery, so some of you may not want to read this, or your parents may not want you to read this.

-The Tragedy of Pudd’nhead Wilson Clemens (Twain) Audio Book
+The Tragedy of Pudd’nhead Wilson Clemens (Twain) (alternate book link) Audio Book (alternate audio link)

 If you run out of books, here are two lists where you can find more readings: